skip to Main Content

 How to Photograph a Glass Bottle

 The Shot If you've ever attempted to photograph glass bottles, especially transparent ones, you probably know a few cuss words.
-Today we're covering commercial beverage photography camera settings, lighting setup, and styling—plus common mistakes to avoid.
+Today we're covering commercial beverage photography camera settings, lighting setup, and styling - plus common mistakes to avoid.
 Camera Settings For most bottles, I am using a focal length of 100mm (on a 100mm macro lens).
 It tends to introduce less distortion and foreshortening of a bottle and we want things nice and straight and level.
-The longer focal length also helps…
+The longer focal length…

 Read more